INFORMSJoC/2021.0094/README.md

 This repository includes the computational results, source codes and source data (with no conflict of interest) for the experiments presented in the paper.

 ## Requirements
-For these experiments, the following requirments should be satisfied
+For these experiments, the following requirements should be satisfied
 * a PC with at least 16 GB RAM
 * C++ run on Windows 10 (with SDK higher than 10.0.150630.0)
 * CPLEX 12.80 Academic version.